 Opel Astra K, which is actually an Astra J facelift.
-An half assed effort that reminds me a lot of the good old Vectra C.
+An half assed effort that reminds me a lot of the good old Vauxhall Vectra C.

 Why does it remind me of Vectra C?

 Because the Opel Astra K seems to me the kind of car designed in a coffee break, by some people who know nothing about cars.
-They just took a random Astra J from the factory line and made some improvements, but that’s about it.
-Some kind of Vectra C for 2020.
+They just took a random Vauxhall Astra J from the factory line and made some improvements, but that’s about it.
+Some kind of Vauxhall Vectra C for 2020.

 And I wouldn’t have a problem with that, until I see that the asking price for a new one is 19800 euros (the official price on the Opel website, at the time I wrote this joke of an article) for the basic version.
 That’s like 3000 euros more expensive than a Golf and 800 euros more expensive than a Focus.
-And I’m not talking about compacts from peasant manufacturers such as Hyundai, Suzuki, Dacia, Kia, Toyota or Peugeot.
+And I’m not talking about compacts from budget manufacturers such as Hyundai, Suzuki, Dacia, Kia, Toyota or Peugeot.
 No, here I am talking about the most expensive compacts on the market.
 Still, the most expensive non-premium compact remains Honda Civic with 20400 euros, but the Opel Astra K becomes the second most expensive compact on the market.
 Why?
 Why would you catapult a car with dodgy reliability and reputation directly into the top in the automotive industry as far as purchase prices go?

 It’s not even a completely new car, most of the technology and engines being brought from the Astra J. And I don’t know how to tell you, but at 19800 euros you get a pigly 105-horsepower 1.0 Turbo that isn’t even a heap of reliability.
 The only more comical car than that is the 1 Series, with the 114d version that comes with a 94-horsepower 3-cylinder diesel and an asking price of 30,000 euro car.
 30 grand for a 94 bhp 3 cylinder diesel.

 I’ve never been an huge Opel fan.
 That’s because they either made exceptional cars (Opel Carlton), or absolutely decent cars (Opel Astra H 1.7 cdti 80 horsepower), or cars as good as when you arrive at work only to find out that your department has been closed and you won’t be transferred elsewhere.
-(Opel Insignia 2.0 cdti 136 hp).
+(Vauxhall Insignia 2.0 cdti 136 hp).

 What about the Opel Astra K?
 It’s like when Jeff came to Hell’s Kitchen and thought he was as good as Gordon Ramsay.
 Obviously, the brit rolled him into a pit of insults and general health words that were beyond the comprehension of the non-quitter Jeff that quit after 2 minutes.
 If they lined the Astra K up with the rest of the compacts, it would have been an absolutely decent car.
 But to make it the second most expensive compact on the market means to be aspirational.
 To wish, to know that you have no chances, but to still try.
 And this can be seen in the used market aswell, where it is full of Astra J and if you check the “Astra K” filter, you get 3.5 ads because you have 1 whole car, 1 lease and 3 are being sold for parts.